this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

 This function calculates the fluid increment volume.
 The function takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under General Conversions.
 The function returns a dictionary with two sub-dictionaries:

-   * - "annular_capacity" which is a dictionary of different annular capacity units and values, to see the range of annular capacity units returned see the example code below or the Pipe Capcity units section under Production Conversions.
+   * - "annular_capacity" which is a dictionary of different annular capacity units and values, to see the range of annular capacity units returned see the example code below or the Pipe Capacity units section under Production Conversions.
    * - "lube_increment" which is a dictionary of different volume units and values, to see the range of volume units returned see the example code below or the Volume units section under General Conversions.